- Entry for October 29, 2007

 b: Mt.
 Vernon, OH, USA. d: June 28, 1904, Mt.Vernon, OH, USA.

 Daniel Decatur Emmett is remembered today chiefly for a song he wrote in 1859 . . .
 Dixie.
-He is also known for his role in the Virginia Minstrels.
+He is also known for his role in the Virginia Minstrels.“I wish I was in de land ob cotton,BIO:

 Old times dar am not forgotten;